iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.2.2/report.md

 > Would like to use the app, but the app always hangs when I get to the data page and click on Continue.
 I' using a Pixel 3 phone, Android 11.<br> :date: __2020-09-24 16:20:30__

 > Perpetually stuck waiting for download from Play Store.<br> :date: __2020-09-16 15:17:02__

-> I'm from Maryland but travel to Delaware frequently.
-This app only works on one of my phone, the others are too old.
-Please expand the API to include phones down to 4.4.
-Also less than 100 installs (50+) indicates no one is using it at the time of review.
-This makes this app useless with less than 0.009% user engagement, assuming the everyone who has installed this app is from Delaware - it is actually less.
-For this type of app to be meaningful, you need to have engagement > 50% of the population or >500,000% more installs.<br> :date: __2020-09-15 21:09:32__